tenstorrent/pytorch2.0_ttnn/docs/DevelopWithMetalFromSources.md

 Now you can set a breakpoint in c++ file and it will be hit when you run a python script.
 You can also use bt to see more information from python execution.

+## Native cpp integration
+- **Externa tt-metal and Pytorch build** is a way to develop with meatal sources with native cpp extension